rieset/strapi-plugin-keycloak/README.md

 This is a Strapi plugin to support Keycloak authentication for end-users. **It is not designed for admin users**.

+The original library and the repository from which this library was forked: https://gitlab.com/hipsquare/strapi-plugin-keycloak.

 ## Quickstart

 Install the plugin in your Strapi project: